OSGConnect/connectbook/start/data/stashcache.md

 		...other submit file details...

-2. Add a `stashcp` command at the end of your executable to transfer the data files back to `/public`.
+2. Add a `stashcp` command at the end of your executable to transfer the data files back to the OSG Connect data origin (within `/public`).
 You will need to prepend your `/public` directory path with `stash:///osgconnect` as follows:

 		#!/bin/bash